RTEMS/rtems-docs/c_user/object_services.rst

 .. code:: c

-    char \*rtems_object_get_name(
+    char* rtems_object_get_name(
         rtems_id       id,
         size_t         length,
-    char          \*name
+        char          *name
     );

 **DIRECTIVE STATUS CODES**

 Returns a pointer to the name if successful or ``NULL`` otherwise.

 **DESCRIPTION:**

-This service looks up the name of the object specified by``id`` and places it in the memory pointed to by ``name``.
+This service looks up the name of the object specified by ``id`` and places it in the memory pointed to by ``name``.
 Every attempt is made to return name as a printable string even if the object has the Classic API thirty-two bit style name.

 **NOTES:**

 This directive is strictly local and does not impact task scheduling.

+.. _rtems_object_set_name:

 OBJECT_SET_NAME - Set object name
 ---------------------------------